postnucleararthrisis/postnucleararthrisis/README.md

 ; i LOVE chatting and unless i have 'dni' in my name i don't bite <3

-; do not copy my skins and please do not hide unless friends ^^
+; do not copy my skins and please do not hide unless friends ^^ (LIGHT inspo is fine!)

 ; sometimes the punctuation on my keyboard gets all weird so i avoid using it and i come off as dry SORRY